adfinis/virtesk/doc/sftp-floppy-upload.md

 [root@manager ~]# service ovirt-engine restart
 ```

-#### Verification using ovirt web interface
+#### Verification using Ovirt web interface
-1. log in to ovirt web interface using an administrator account
+1. log in to Ovirt web interface using an administrator account
 2. choose a VM and edit its properties.
 3. in the edit dialog, navigate to the _custom properties_ tag
 4. Now you should be able to add the _floppy_ custom property to VMs.